albuswhite/StackSampler/README.md

 It shows the microservices infra including Backend for Frontend, Docker, k8s.

-It can deployed in AWS k8s cluster or ec2 instance.
+It can be deployed in AWS k8s cluster or ec2 instance.